aws-samples/emr-on-eks-for-transient-emr-clusters/README.md

 ![](images/11-cw-logs.png)

 3. And S3 (For long term retention)
+Navigate to bucket named - monthly-batch-logs-[YOUR ACCOUNT ID]-[YOUR AWS REGION].
 The logs will be saved with job ID and you can drill down all the way stderr & stdout.

 ![](images/11-3-s3-logs.png)